Kendall County, Illinois: Politics

 In 2008, Illinois native Barack Obama became the first Democrat to carry the county since Franklin Pierce in 1852.
-Obama did not repeat this feat against Mitt Romney in 2012, nor did Democrat Hillary Clinton defeat Donald Trump in 2016.
-Joe Biden won the county in the 2020 United States Presidential election.
+Obama did not repeat this feat against Mitt Romney in 2012, nor did Democrat Hillary Clinton in 2016.

+Joe Biden won the county with a majority in 2020.
+Kamala Harris in 2024 became the first Democratic presidential nominee to carry the county despite losing the presidential election.

 Kendall County is one of only thirteen counties to have voted for Obama in 2008, Romney in 2012, Trump in 2016, and Biden in 2020.

 Property values

 Kendall County was the fastest growing county in the US, more than doubling in population between the 2000 and 2010 censuses.

 All five Kendall County communities analyzed saw their real home prices fall dramatically from 2007 to 2015, from a low of 17 percent in Montgomery to a high of 44 percent in Plano.
 Minooka and Oswego both saw their home values fall 34 percent.
 In Yorkville, they fell 36 percent.